Economy of the Republic of Artsakh: Energy

-Road construction and Infrastructure
+Road construction and infrastructure

 One of Nagorno-Karabakh's most eye-catching pieces of infrastructure is the $15 million Goris-Stepanakert road, built right after the 1991-1994 war ended by funding from the Armenian diaspora.
 This road through the Lachin corridor is the only one that connects the region with Armenia and the rest of the world.

 Now the construction of the 168 km "North-South" highway at a cost of only $25 million, which connects Mardakert with Stepanakert and Martuni is completed.

 In recent years a Lebanese-funded phone operator company "Karabakh Telecom" was launched.
 Total profit from communication services has increased 12.8 percent since 2008.
+The telecommunications sector was developed with Karabakh Telecom investing millions of dollars in mobile telephony, spearheaded by a Lebanese company.

+The region had an inactive airline called Artsakh Air based in Stepanakert Airport and founded in 2011.
+The airline never operated any flights.

 Banking

 ArtsakhBank has been operational since 1996 and has branches in Stepanakert and throughout various locations in Nagorno-Karabakh.
 It employs 243 people.
 Some of the leading Armenian banks also have branches in Nagorno Karabakh.

 The sector is growing dynamically.
 As of September 1, 2010, the volume of deposits made AMD 38,664.1 mln. (~USD 107 mln.), which is 33.1% more, as compared to the level of January 1, 2010.
 As compared to January 1, 2010, the volume of credits issued by commercial banks increased by 28.3%.

+The banking system is administered by Artsakhbank (the state bank) and a number of Armenian banks.
+The republic primarily uses the Armenian dram, while the Artsakh dram is also considered legal tender.

 Mining

 Nagorno-Karabakh is rich in natural resources of precious and semi-precious metals, such as gold and copper and other natural resources.

 Copper and gold mining has been advancing since 2002 with development and launch of operations at Drmbon deposit.
 Approximately 27-28 thousand tons (wet weight) of concentrates are produced with average copper content of 19-21% and gold content of 35-55 g/t.
 The mine is one of the biggest taxpayers of Nagorno-Karabakh and employs 1200 workers of which 65% are local citizens.

+Copper and gold mining has been advancing since 2002 with development and launch of operations at Drmbon deposit.
+Approximately 27–28 thousand tons (wet weight) of concentrates are produced with average copper content of 19–21% and gold content of 32–34 g/t.